GT World Challenge America

-The GT World Challenge America is a North American auto racing series launched in 1990 by the Sports Car Club of America.
+GT World Challenge America is a North American auto racing series launched in 1990 by the Sports Car Club of America.
 It has been managed by the SRO Motorsports Group since 2018, and has been sanctioned by the United States Auto Club since 2017.

-The series consists of four driver classifications and five classes of vehicles: GT3, GT4 (Sprint, SprintX, East and West), and Touring Car, consisting of TCR homologated cars, as well as separate TC and TCA classes featuring modified production vehicles, such as the BMW M235iR and the Mazda MX-5 Cup car.
+The series functions as the highest level of SRO Motorsports America race weekends, supported by the Pirelli GT4 America, GT America, Toyota GR Cup North America, TC America, and McLaren Trophy America series.
+A GT World Challenge America race weekend consists of two 90 minute races held exclusively for GT3-class race cars, though it has been confirmed that the format will change to a single three hour race per weekend beginning in 2026.

 History

 The Sports Car Club of America created a "showroom stock" class for amateur club racing in 1972.
 In 1984, following the success of the Longest Day of Nelson and another 24-hour race at Mid-Ohio, the SCCA combined existing races into a manufacturer's championship.
 For 1985, the series became a 6-race professional championship with sponsorship from Playboy magazine.
 Escort radar detectors sponsored the series from 1986 until 1991.